 Our Goal: All Canadians can afford enough time at home and enough time at work when they start their families

-It doesn't have to be that way!
-We've got solutions to make it so all Canadians have enough time, money and community support when they start their families.
+It doesn’t have to be this way!
+We can prevent child vulnerability by reducing the squeeze on families.
+Gen Squeeze’s solutions will ensure all Canadians can have enough time, money and services when they start their families.
+And we’re already making real progress towards this goal.

 Table of contents: